Sleep Apnea in Children: Symptoms, Causes, and How to Check Your Child

 Why Early Detection is Important

-If left untreated, sleep apnea in children can lead to more serious health concerns, including delayed growth, heart problems, and difficulties in learning and behavior.
+If left untreated, sleep apnea can lead to more serious health concerns, including delayed growth, heart problems, and difficulties in learning and behavior.
 Recognizing the signs of sleep apnea in children early can make a significant difference in their quality of life.
 Sleep apnea is treatable, but it requires a proper diagnosis and, in some cases, interventions like surgery, CPAP therapy, or lifestyle changes.

 What to Do if You Suspect Sleep Apnea in Your Child